palisir/alabouf/README.md

 ## Todo

 - [ ] Add mobile responsiveness
+- [ ] Decide what to do with the home page
 - [ ] Add search/filter functionality for restaurants
 - [ ] Add social sharing functionality
 - [ ] Add i18n